fbpx

 Our camp day will run from 9:00 am to 3:15 pm, Monday through Friday.
 The half day Threes program will run from 9:00 am to 12:15 pm, Monday through Friday.
 For an additional fee, families have the option to sign their children up for extended day, which runs until 6:00 pm, Monday through Thursday, and 5:00 pm on Fridays.

-Our strong culture and community allows each child to discover new passions, create life-long friendships, and find a strong sense of belonging.
+• Our strong culture and community allows each child to discover new passions, create life-long friendships, and find a strong sense of belonging.
+Our staff is full of professional educators dedicated to ensuring every child has the best possible experience each day they come to camp.

 Unique Programs for Every Age